3 people dead after gunman targeted Black people in Jacksonville, Florida, officials say – KION546

 By Andy Rose, Ashley R. Williams and Isabel Rosales, CNN

-(CNN) — Three people were killed Saturday after a gunman opened fire and targeted Black people at a Dollar General store in Jacksonville, Florida, officials said.
+(CNN) — Three people were killed Saturday in a racially motivated attack after a gunman targeted Black people at a Dollar General store in Jacksonville, Florida, in one of several weekend shootings that again shocked Americans in public places – from stores to football games to parades.

 “This shooting was racially motivated and he hated Black people,” Jacksonville Sheriff T.K.
-Waters said at a news conference.
+Waters said at a news conference early Saturday evening.

 Waters said the shooter, who he described as a White man in his 20s, shot and killed himself after the attack.
 The suspect left behind what the sheriff described as three manifestos outlining his “disgusting ideology of hate” and his motive in the attack.